Healthy Baked Carrot Chips – Get your crunchy chip-fix without ruining your diet! These gluten free, low fat snacks are easy to make and easy to love!

 - 1 teaspoon ground cinnamon

-- Bake for 12-15 minutes, until the edges start to curl up and turn crisp.
-Then flip all the chip over and bake another 5-8 minutes to crisp the bottoms.
+Bake for 12-15 minutes, until the edges start to curl up and turn crisp.
+Then flip all the chips over and bake another 5-8 minutes to crisp the bottoms.
 Once cool, store in an airtight container for up to 2 weeks.

-NOTE: To avoid flipping the chips, you can bake the chips at 325 degrees F for approximately 30 minutes.
-However they are prettier when baked at high heat.
+To avoid flipping the chips, you can bake the chips at 325 degrees F for approximately 30 minutes.
+However, they are prettier when baked at high heat.